 21When Samuel heard all that the people said, he repeated it before the LORD.
 22The LORD answered, "Listen to them and give them a king."

 Then Samuel said to the men of Israel, "Everyone go back to his town."
-(First Samuel 8:4-22 NIV)

 Did the LORD want the people to have a king?
 The answer is unknowable, technically, because inspiration does not allow picking sides on a contradiction.